Kchao1910/PersonalFinanceManager-PFM-/README.md

 **Budgeting**
 1) Select month to set budget for.
-2) Choose amount of categories to include in budget.
+2) Choose amount of categories by clicking on the '+' button.
-3) Enter in the category names, budget(s), and expenses.
+3) Enter in the category name(s), budget(s), and expenses.
 4) Click the submit button.
 5) Enter in the name of the CSV file.
 (Optional)

 **Portfolio Creation**

 1) Enter in your income, employer match, and contribution in the 401K section.
-2) Adjust the slider to set your IRA contribution (if income qualifies)
+2) Select the options that apply and adjust the slider to set your IRA contribution (if income qualifies).
 3) Enter in the principle amount and annual contribution in the stocks section.
 4) Enter in the value of a property, rental income, and annual appreciation in the real estate section.
 5) Enter in the rate of returns for all assests.